d-led/premake-meta-cpp/README.md

 Premake performs a linear run of the `premake4.lua` file, and many of the settings, such as build options, include directories, source files, etc., can be appended by the respective premake4 command.

 To generate the makefiles or solutions run the `premake4` executable in the directory where `premake4.lua` is located.

+The makefiles or solutions will be put into the `BuildClang` folder on MacOS X and `Build` otherwise.

 premake4
 --------